When it comes to sliders for WordPress, there are two premium plugins that stand tall above the rest: Revolution Slider and Smart Slider 3.

 First slide complete!
 I hit “Save” and then clicked “SLIDES” at the top of the screen and right-clicked on the first slide to Duplicate it, so I could worked on my second slide.

 I then got to work replacing the image, text, name and logo for the second slide.

 Repeating the steps above, I created a second duplicate for my third slide and updated it with different content.

 Now, for the animation.
 I needed each slide to fade into the next one.
-So I returned to the main screen for my slider and in the general tab, scrolled down to the animation section.
+So I returned to the main screen for my slider and went to the Animations tab.
 I selected a crossfade, set the duration and the easing.
 It wasn’t hard to find these settings at all – they’re all organized and laid out in a logical way.

 After previewing the slider, I realized the arrows needed to be in the bottom-right but instead were on either side of the slider.
-Scrolling down to the bottom of the main slider page.
+I went to the Controls tab to adjust the arrow positions.

 And that’s it!
 Here’s what my finished slider looks like:

 I’m really happy with the results.
 Smart Slider 3 was really easy to use and I found all the editing options intuitive.
 Finding everything I needed to create my slider was straight forward and it didn’t take long at all to create my slider, maybe 20 minutes with all my assets ready.